aaayoKD/Game2048/README.md

 <h6></h6>
 <p><b>2048</b>, the game that we developed with python language on pygame is a remake of the popular mobile game 2048.</p>
 <p>The game can be played in a 4x4 grid by moving and combining valued tiles in order to get a score of 2048.</p>
-<p>When two tiles with the same number touch, if they are next to each other then they will merge into one with a value of the two tiles!</p>
+<p>User will use the arrow keys to move the tiles on the board.
+When two tiles with the same number touch, if they are next to each other then they will merge into one with a value of the two tiles!</p>
 <p>After each turn, a new tile will spawn randomly.</p>
 <img src="img_readme/1.png" width="300" height="300">
 <p><b><i>For example:</i></b></p>